twadada/multilingual-nlm/README.md

 understandable ▁under stand able" <br>
 plays ▁play s

-In this example, the embeddings of the subwords (e.g. "▁under", "stand", "able") are shared among all the input languages.
-To obtain subwords, you may learn a SentencePiece model [3] (https://github.com/google/sentencepiece) on training corpora (either jointly or separately for each language) and apply the model to the vocabulary file as follows (data/enfrde.para.vocab0.txt.):
+In this example, the embeddings of the subwords ("▁under", "stand", "able", "▁play", "s") are shared among all the input languages.
+To obtain subwords, you may train a SentencePiece model [3] (https://github.com/google/sentencepiece) on the training data (either jointly or separately for each language) and apply the model to the vocabulary file as follows (data/enfrde.para.vocab0.txt.):

 ```
 python generate_subwords.py -vocab_file data/enfr.para.vocab0.txt -spm_model path_to_spm_model -out en_subwords.txt